A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Extensions

 \subsection{Regularized Exploratory Item Factor Analysis}

-Regularization has been proposed as a viable alternative to factor rotation for both exploratory linear factor analysis (e.g., Choi, Oehlert, \& Zou, 2010; Hirose \& Konishi, 2012; Hirose \& Yamamoto, 2014) and exploratory IFA (Hui, Tanaka, \& Warton, 2018; Sun, Chen, Liu, Ying, \& Xin, 2016).
+Regularization has been proposed as a viable alternative to factor rotation for both exploratory linear factor analysis (e.g., Choi et al., 2010; Hirose \& Konishi, 2012; Hirose \& Yamamoto, 2014) and exploratory IFA (Hui et al., 2018; Sun et al., 2016).
 Many regularization approaches automatically rotate the factors to produce a sparse loadings structure.
 The regularized, amortized, importance-weighted variational estimator is obtained by solving the optimization problem

 where $\mathbf{B}$ is a $J \times P$ factor loadings matrix whose $j^\mathrm{th}$ row is $\boldsymbol{\beta}_j$ and $\mathcal{P}$ is a penalty function that is potentially non-smooth and non-convex.
-This optimization problem may be solved using a proximal version of AMSGrad based on the ProxGen procedure developed by Yun, Lozano, and Yang (2020), which is guaranteed to converge to a local stationary point when mild conditions are satisfied.
+This optimization problem may be solved using a proximal version of AMSGrad based on the ProxGen procedure developed by Yun et al. (2020), which is guaranteed to converge to a local stationary point when mild conditions are satisfied.